SegiH/You2Me/INSTALL.md

 ### URL Parameters
 You can supply default values for all of the fields by providing URL parameters.

-The URL parameters are as follows: URL, NAme and Format.
+The URL parameters are as follows: URL, Name and Format.

 To add a URL parameter use "?" for the first URL parameter and "&" for every parameter after that in the format parametername=value.

-To specify Beck as the artist and Odelay as the album as a URL parameter use. http://www.example.com/You2Me?Name=Uptown%20Funk%&format=320k For audio or video formats, supply one of the values above such as Format=original for video without reencoding or Format=320k for 320kbps mp3 audio.
+To specify Beck as the artist and Odelay as the album as a URL parameter use. `http://www.example.com/You2Me?Name=Uptown%20Funk&format=320k` For audio or video formats, supply one of the values above such as `Format=original` for video without reencoding or `Format=320k` for 320kbps mp3 audio.

 ### You2Me Bookmark